wliandev/AnimationAnteatersSite/pages/pages-root-folder/index.md

   image: cZrdswF.jpg?1
   text: 'Animation Anteaters is a place and time to learn and collaborate on animation.
 Animators of all levels are welcome.'
 widget2:
-  title: "Spring Quarter"
+  title: "Summer Break"
   url: /schedule/
   image: wKNF8bu.png?3
-  text: '<b> Weekly meetings are on Mondays 6-8pm at DBH 1423! </b> <br> Drawing sessions are on Tuesdays and Fridays 3-5pm at various locations.'
+  text: '<b> Thank you for the great year! </b> <br> You can keep in touch on our Discord.
+We will return in Fall Quarter.'
 widget3:
   title: "Our Recent Work"
   url: /gallery/